-PITTSBURG UNIFIED SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES, continued FOR THE YEAR ENDED JUNE 30, 2018
+PITTSBURG UNIFIED SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES, continued FOR THE YEAR ENDED JUNE 30, 2019

+In governmental funds, accreted interest on capital appreciation bonds is not recorded as an expenditure from current sources.
+In the government-wide statement of activities, however, this is recorded as interest expense for the period.

+Compensated absences:

+In governmental funds, compensated absences are measured by the amounts paid during the period.
+In the statement of activities, compensated absences are measured by the amount earned.
+The difference between compensated absences paid and compensated absences earned, was:

-Postemployment benefits other than pensions (OPEB): In governmental funds, OPEB expenses are recognized when employer OPEB contributions are made.
+Postemployment benefits other than pensions (OPEB):

+In governmental funds, OPEB expenses are recognized when employer OPEB contributions are made.
 In the statement of activities, OPEB expenses are recognized on the accrual basis.
+This year, the difference between OPEB expenses and actual employer OPEB contributions was:

+Pensions:

-This year, the difference between OPEB expenses and actual employer OPEB contributions was: (2,084,764) Pensions: In governmental funds, pension costs are recognized when employer contributions are made, in the government-wide statement of activities, pension costs are recognized on the accrual basis.
-This year, the difference between accrual-basis pension costs and employer contributions was: (3,519,979) Amortization of debt issuance premium or discount: In governmental funds, if debt is issued at a premium or at a discount, the premium or discount is recognized as an Other Financing Source or an Other Financing Use in the period it is incurred.
+In governmental funds, pension costs are recognized when employer contributions are made, in the government-wide statement of activities, pension costs are recognized on the accrual basis.
+This year, the difference between accrual-basis pension costs and employer contributions was:

+Amortization of debt issuance premium or discount:

+In governmental funds, if debt is issued at a premium or at a discount, the premium or discount is recognized as an Other Financing Source or an Other Financing Use in the period it is incurred.
 In the government-wide statements, the premium or discount is amortized over the life of the debt.
-Amortization of premium or discount for the period is: 671,553 Change in Net Position of Governmental Activities \$ (10,239,039)
+Amortization of premium or discount for the period is:

+Change in Net Position of Governmental Activities

-PITTSBURG UNIFIED SCHOOL DISTRICT FIDUCIARY FUNDS STATEMENT OF NET POSITION JUNE 30, 2018
+PITTSBURG UNIFIED SCHOOL DISTRICT FIDUCIARY FUNDS STATEMENT OF NET POSITION JUNE 30, 2019